Edfred1/Contextual-Music-Crafter/README.md

 - Entry point
   - In the `song_generator.py` menu, select “Generate Lyrics for a Track (from final artifact)”.
 This option appears once a final artifact exists.
   - No final artifact yet?
-You can create one from your own multi‑track MIDI: run `music_analyzer.py`, analyze your file, then use an integrated action to generate/export a final song.
-This will produce the required `final_run_*.json`, after which the lyrics option will be available.
+You can create one from your own multi‑track MIDI: run `music_analyzer.py`, analyze your file, this will produce the required `final_run_*.json`, after which the lyrics option will be available.

 - Branches
   - Existing track (word‑first): pick a listed track to generate lyrics for its existing melody.